SixLabors/docs/articles/imagesharp/thumbnails.md

 This keeps the whole image visible and preserves aspect ratio.

+The output may be smaller than the requested box in one dimension.
+That is the point of `ResizeMode.Max`: it respects both the maximum bounds and the source aspect ratio.
+If your downstream layout requires an exact canvas size, resize first and then pad onto a fixed background.

 ## Create a Square Center-Crop Thumbnail

 Use [`ResizeMode.Crop`](xref:SixLabors.ImageSharp.Processing.ResizeMode.Crop) to fill the target bounds and crop the overflow: